Oliver Tambo: Youth League

 In 1955, Tambo became Secretary-general of the ANC after Sisulu was banned by the South African government under the Suppression of Communism Act.
 In 1958, he became Deputy President of the ANC and in 1959 was served with a five-year banning order by the government.

 Exile to London

-In response, Tambo was sent abroad by the ANC to mobilize opposition to apartheid on 21 March 1960.
+After the Sharpeville massacre on 21 March 1960 Tambo was sent abroad by the ANC to mobilize international opposition to apartheid. .He crossed into Bechuanaland(now Botswana) and began what became known as the ANC's "Mission in exile," seeking diplomatic, political and financial support for the movement.
+Although he was banned and restricted to Johannesburg, he was still allowed to retain his leadership position in the ANC.

+With assistance from figures such as Yusuf Dadoo and Frene Giwala, Tambo travelled across Africa, securing travel documents, and meeting with influential leaders like Julius Nyerere from Tanganyika(Tanzania), Kwame Nkrumah from Ghana and Gamal Abdel Nasser from Egypt, presenting ANCs case and seeking support.
 He settled with his family in Muswell Hill, north London, where he lived until 1990.
-His exile took a toll on him not seeing his wife and three children, but his wife Adelaide supported the ANC at home by taking in ANC members arriving from the UK.
+His exile took a toll on him and not seeing his wife and three children, but his wife Adelaide supported the ANC at home by taking in ANC members arriving from the UK.